SurrealDB

-The ALTER statement can be used to change definitions for defined resources.
+The ALTER statement can be used to change the behaviour of database resources.

 An example of ALTER to modify an existing table: